I was filling up the car the other day with a smile on my face knowing it wasn’t going to hurt my wallet as much as it has been.

 Put the petrol savings into your Home Loan and save up to $38,000 in interest

 If you put $25 a week extra off a 30 year, $300,000 Greater Building Society basic variable home loan, you’d save $38,800 in interest over the life of the loan and cut the loan term by three years and eight months.
 On a $25,000 five year secured car loan, an extra $25 per week will save $1,100 in interest and take one 1 year off the loan.

 Low petrol prices and cuts to home loan interest rates are giving us a chance to really make our money work more for us.

 It is too easy to spend the saving or let it fritter away.
 My tip is to increase your automatic repayment by the saving.
 If you don’t see it, you won’t miss it.

 Although petrol prices have started to turn upwards you may find you can still keep the habit of saving that little bit more.
-With The Greater’s free internet banking redraws you can easily get at any extra money you pay off your home loan if you need it.
+With The Greater’s free internet banking redraws you can easily get access to extra repayments you pay off your home loan, if you need it.

 Help is at hand

 If you need some help getting sorted, our beaut website calculators make it easy to show you all the ways they can save your present from the oils companies.
 Or call into a Greater branch where our friendly expert staff can get you saving more.